-There’s the slightly bit of creep in the beginning before a crisp break.
+There’s a slight bit of creep in the beginning before a crisp break.
 I had to refilm to get it on camera by pressing super slowly.

-Very little over-travel and reset is strong and clean.
-This is going to be one fast trigger as we can see with its .14 sec average split.
+Very little over-travel and reset are strong and clean.
+This is going to be one fast trigger, as we can see with its .14 sec average split.